Sejal-Saini/git-demo/README.md

 # git-demo
-this is a demo for git and github tutorial
+this is a demo for git and github tutorial.

+# Teacher
+Shradha Khapra

+# Student
+Sejal Saini